AbductiveLearning/ABLkit/README.md

 - **High-Performance**: Optimization for high accuracy and fast training speed.

-ABL-Package encapsulates advanced ABL techniques, providing users with an efficient and convenient package to develop dual-driven ABL systems that leverage both data and knowledge.
+ABL-Package encapsulates advanced ABL techniques, providing users with an efficient and convenient package to develop dual-driven ABL systems, which leverage the power of both data and knowledge.

 To learn how to use it, please refer to - [document](https://www.lamda.nju.edu.cn/abl_test/docs/build/html/Overview/Abductive-Learning.html).